Ebru Gündeş: Television career

 Ebru Gündeş has made hundreds of television appearances in Turkey as a singer and as an actress in the comedy series İmkansız Aşk (Impossible Love).
 She was also the host of Mega Show, which was one of the most popular television shows in Turkey.
 Every week Ebru was joined by a variety of other Turkish singers, most notably her long-time friends Serdar Ortaç and İbrahim Tatlıses.
 The show featured Ebru singing her own songs, singing classic songs and singing duets with other singers.
 She then appeared in the hugely popular singing contest Popstar Alaturka as a judge alongside some of Turkey's most popular singers, namely Bülent Ersoy and Orhan Gencebay and TV presenter Armağan Çağlayan.
 Just before leaving Popstar Alaturka, she released the album Evet (Yes).

 In 2010, Gündeş who was presenting a television program on TGRT at the time, repeatedly performed a song based on verses from Ataol Behramoğlu's poem Yaşadıklarımdan öğrendiğim bir şey var, without asking permission or paying for the copyright.
 Behramoğlu later filed a lawsuit against Gündeş, the program's producer and broadcaster for violating his rights, asking for compensation due to material and moral damages.

-She was also a judge on O Ses Türkiye (Turkish version of The Voice) between 2013 and 2016.
+She was also a judge on O Ses Türkiye (Turkish version of The Voice) from 2013 to 2016, and again from 2021 to 2022.

 Personal life

-At the age of 16 Gündeş married her first husband Hamdi Vardar.
-The couple later divorced, and in 2002 she married the lawyer Ömer Durak.
+At the age of 16 Gündeş married Hamdi Vardar.
+In 2002 she married, Ömer Durak, a lawyer.
 Her third marriage was to Iranian Azerbaijani businessman Reza Zarrab in 2010.
 They have one daughter.
 Reza Zarrab was arrested on 17 December 2013 by Istanbul police in light of a corruption scandal, which involved some members of the AKP being accused of giving bribes totaling 63 million dollars to government ministers or their proxies.
 Ebru Gündeş reportedly filed for divorce in September 2016, but they reconciled shortly afterwards.
 In April 2021, Gündeş again filed for divorce.
 Their divorce was finalized on 7 May 2021.
+Gündeş married businessman Murat Osman Özdemir in February 2024 in Dubai.
+They divorced in September 2025.